Aimireal/1920-AuctionRoom/README.md

 # University of Huddersfield - Distributed Systems CHS2546
 University assignment in order to use a JavaSpace to run an online auction room.
-Created by Dylan Hudson.
+Created by Dylan

 The requirements of the application are as follows:
 1) The ability for anyone with access to the system to add a new lot for auction.
 This could simply be a text description of an item for sale.